 It finally came.
 The day we had all waited for.
 The studio has reopened for us to get back on the mat.
 Now we can all take a deep sigh of relief… cautiously.
 As we reopen and resume our martial arts training, what does it look like?
 Is it perfectly identical to the way it … Continue reading Resume and Remain: Fighting Back After the Pandemic

 Philosophy from a video game.
 “Finish him,” was the famous phrase heard on Mortal Kombat 3 when it came time to obliterate your opponent.
 You might remember the drunken wobble Raiden does just before Sub-Zero uppercuts him into oblivion.
 Good times.
 As a kid, another part of the game always stood out: the opening credits. … Continue reading What Mortal Kombat Taught Me About Knowledge

 How many times have you seen the memes on social media displaying how nature differentiates apex predators?
 There’s one with a black snake that looks like a Brazilian Jiu-Jitsu black belt.
 Then there’s one (see inset) about people with cauliflower ears.
 These memes make for an interesting discussion.
 What about your appearance indicates you know … Continue reading 2 Reasons to Improve Your Body Language

 “No fair,” cries my son when he thinks his sister got a bigger piece of candy.
 “No fair,” he cries when I tell him he can’t go outside and play until he cleans his room.
 I politely remind him that sometimes, life isn’t fair.
 We see this often with children, but we don’t recognize it … Continue reading Why Me?: Unfairness and Life

-Sun Tzu and Spying on the Enemy In a recent webinar on Tactical Communication put on by the Verbal Judo Institute, the instructor often cited Sun Tzu’s Art of War.
+Sun Tzu and Spying on the Enemy In a webinar on Tactical Communication put on by the Verbal Judo Institute, the instructor often cited Sun Tzu’s Art of War.
 In Verbal Judo, one of the key parts of de-escalation and tactical communication is empathy.
-Several definitions are floating around, but in essence, empathy is … Continue reading How You Can Learn Empathy from a Book About War
+Several definitions are floating around, but in essence, empathy is the … Continue reading How You Can Learn Empathy from a Book About War